tellurianinteractive/Tellurian.Geospatial/README.md

 * **GaussKrügerTransformer** uses the objects above to transform between cartesian and planar coordinates.

 ## Namespace *Tellurian.Geospatial.DistanceCalculators*
-The method for calculating distances between **Position**s is pluggable because applications have different requirements regarding for example precision and speed of calculation.
-The followimg **DistanceCalculator** is included:
+The method for calculating distances between **Position**s is pluggable because applications have different requirements regarding  precision and speed of calculation.
+The following **DistanceCalculator** is included:
 * **HaversineDistanceCalculator** is a fast calculation that is suitable for distances down to decimeters, suitable for tracking of movable objects.
+This is also the default **DistanceCalculator**.

 ## References
 This implementation uses part of *Latitude/longitude spherical geodesy tools*